 Just an update about my recent Cryo Flare.
 I hope this helps others to better understand how Cryo affects some of us.
-If you missed my post, I shared with the group that my docs agreed that my cryo is in remission as long as I continue my Rituxan Treatments for maintenance.
+If you missed my post, I let the group know that my docs agreed that my cryo is in remission with Rituxan Treatments for maintenance just 2 weeks ago.
 My Cryo test has come back NON-Detected for over a year and my blood work is just SHOCKING to see so many NORMALS.
 One doc actually had to check the name to see if these were my results because they were so incredible NORMAL.

 It’s taken me since 2009 to get to this point.
 I had many years of fear, depression, anxiety, feelings of isolation and facing what I thought was a death sentence.
 Once my team of docs, along with myself, started understanding how Cryo works in my body we gradually found out what my triggers are, what the signs of my Cryo becoming active are, how much cold prevention I need to be aware of and what steps to immediately take before things get out of control.
 We try to be 10 steps ahead of those Cryo Critters.
 Well maybe not 10.

 Later that night my rash broke out on both of my legs.
-I haven’t had a rash showing like this in about 18 months.
-I’m not really sure how long, to be honest.
+I haven’t had a rash showing like this in about 18 month.
+I’m not really sure how long to be honest.
 It was both disappointing and scary.
-It’s hard to find the happy medium between, believing all is well and not sitting in fear that something might happen!
+It’s hard to find the happy medium between, believing all is well and not sitting in fear that something might happen!!
 It’s the Cryo Roller Coaster Ride that isn’t so thrilling.

-Now the point of all of this is that even though your test comes back Non-Detected, Cryo can STILL be active in your body, so I have discovered the hard way.
-All the antibodies can’t be picked up in the blood test, so I’m told.
+Now the point of all of this is that even though your test comes back Non-Detected, Cryo can STILL be active in your body.
+So, I have discovered the hard way.
+It all can’t be picked up in the blood test, so I’m told.
 Some of the patients in our Cryo support group have told us that their doctors won’t treat them because of this.
-NOT GOOD!
-Also, some patients receive results with Trace or 0 % of Cryocrits and also are NOT treated by their physicians because of this result.
+NOT GOOD!!
+Also, some patients receive results with % of Cryo or other types of measurements about the level of Cryo and also are NOT treated by their physicians because they don’t think the results are high enough.
 This is a big issue to get past with your docs because they just don’t know enough about Cryo but who really does.
 Scary isn’t it?
-Doctor, Dr. Ferber from Cooper Health Systems in NJ, seems to understand Cryo quit well and has given me back my life.
-It’s hard to believe that our bodies can make such miraculous recoveries.
-Of course, I have learned to live with modifications and continued Chemo (Rituxan) treatments but I’m back enjoying life again.
+But my Doctor, Dr. Ferber from Cooper Health Systems in NJ, seems to understand it quit well and has taken me from what I think of as going down to having a pretty normal life with modifications.

 I’m fortunate to have a doc that believes in both Cold Prevention and Treating the Symptoms.